-is that though the members of these services are concerned only with the affairs of the Union/Centre they discharge such duties in the offices and establishments of the Union Government as may be located in the States and the Union Territories.
-The Central Civil Services (Classification, Control and Appeal) Rules, 1965 [CCS Rules, 1965] (enacted under the proviso to Article 309) are the governing statutory Rules with reference to these services.
-Rule 4 of CCS Rules, 1965 classifies the Central Civil Services into four types -
+Undertakings relating thereto are located."
+All that we would like to add is that though the members of these services are concerned only with the affairs of the Union/Centre they discharge such duties in the offices and establishments of the Union Government as may be located in the States and the Union Territories.
+The Central Civil Services (Classification, Control and proviso to Article 309) are the governing statutory Rules with reference to these services.
+Rule 4 of CCS Rules, 1965 classifies the Central Civil Services into four types - where offices relating to the Union subjects or Public Sector